-When in Rome (or anywhere outside of Denmark), shopping is high on our list of priorities.
+When in Rome (or anywhere outside of Denmark), shopping is high on my list of priorities.
 I tend to splash out on handbags and shoes, while spending more conservatively on clothing which only lasts a few seasons, so I researched ahead of time where to shop in Rome on a budget.

 Where to Shop in Rome on a Budget

-By happy accident, we found a lovely and tiny café on Via dell’Orso, which had coffee and table service for the unheard of price of €1.50!
+By happy accident, I found a lovely and tiny café on Via dell’Orso, which had coffee and table service for the unheard of price of €1.50!
 It had three outdoor tables, owners who didn’t speak English, and a local clientele… perfect!
-One coffee turned into two, which turned into a light meal, all for around just €13!
-We’ve marked it on our map, and we will be back :)
+One coffee turned into two, which turned into a light meal, all for around just €7!
+I’ve marked it on my map, and I’ll be back :)

-Heading back to the hotel, we passed a shop on Via Arenula that had my name written all over the display window.
+Heading back to the hotel, I passed a shop on Via Arenula that had my name written all over the display window.
 I came out with a dress and two coats, which had also been discounted 30%… all in all, a great shopping day!

 Longtime readers of my blog might remember me having to pay 285 zloty for a RyanAir boarding pass in Krakow.
 I found myself in a similar predicament in Rome.
 I definitely put my boarding pass into my handbag, but I somehow managed to lose it between checking out at the hotel reception and checking in at the airport.
 In my defense, I had a 7 am flight and Louis (Vuitton) was probably none too thrilled about having to fly RyanAir ;-)